rust-osdev/.github/README.md

 # About this Organization

 The goal of this organization is to host and maintain all kinds of tools and libraries useful for operating system development in Rust.
-We're happy about everyone that wants to join us!
-Just drop by in our [Zulip chat](https://rust-osdev.zulipchat.com) to request an invite.
+The organization's home page is https://rust-osdev.com, where _This Month in Rust OSDev_ is published.

+If you're interested in Rust and OS development, please join us on [Zulip]!

 Note that we are not an official Rust organization.